-PacifiCorp proposes to revise the Project Boundary under the next license term to include additional areas needed for operation and maintenance, and exclude areas outside of Project influence.
-The revised exhibits improve the alignment of the boundary with existing features based on new survey data and aerial imagery.
+PacifiCorp proposes to revise the Project Boundary to include additional areas needed for operation and maintenance and exclude areas outside of Project influence.
+The revised exhibits improve the alignment of the boundary with existing features based on new survey data and aerial imagery (see Figures 1a, b, and c, which detail both the existing and the proposed Project Boundary, and which clearly show the differences between the two).
 The proposed Project Boundary would occupy a total of 18.08 acres, of which approximately 14.94 acres are lands of the United States administered by the USFS.
-There is a short segment of transmission line between the powerhouse building and the adjacent substation that occupies approximately 0.02 acres of lands of the United States (0.02 acres occupied by transmission line).
+There is a short segment of transmission line between the powerhouse building and the adjacent substation that occupies approximately 0.02 acres of lands of the United States (0.02 acres occupied by transmission line and the remaining 14.92 acres not occupied by transmission line).

-There are several proposed changes to the Project Boundary on federally-owned lands (see Revised Exhibit G sheets G-1 and G-3).
+There are several proposed changes to the Project Boundary on federally-owned lands (see Figures 1a, b, and c and Revised Exhibit G sheets G-1 and G-3 [included in Attachment 1]).
 On revised sheet G-1, the first change includes adjusting the alignment of the Project Boundary along the forebay and recreation area to more accurately follow existing features.
 The forebay shoreline at the normal maximum pool elevation as depicted on the original Exhibit G sheet G-2 (FERC drawing no. 1744-20), remains the intended boundary but the traverse description on that drawing did not align well with the actual forebay location.
-The proposed boundary improves alignment with the forebay.
+The proposed Project Boundary improves alignment with the forebay.
 Likewise, the portion of the boundary that extends around the recreation area on the north side of the forebay, as shown on the original Exhibit G sheet G-2, required slight adjustments to improve the alignment with existing recreation area features.
-The proposed boundary continues to run along the north side of the recreation area fence but now it closely follows the north side of the recreation area access road to the junction with the highway rest area access road which avoids encroachment on the highway rest area.
-The other proposed change in this vicinity includes expanding the boundary approximately 520 feet downstream of the dam to incorporate the river and riparian area that lie between the recreation site and the flowline to provide a management buffer downstream of the dam.
+The proposed Project Boundary continues to run along the north side of the recreation area fence but now it closely follows the north side of the recreation area access road to the junction with the Interstate Highway 84 (I-84) rest area access road which avoids encroachment on the I-84 rest area.
+The other proposed change in this vicinity includes expanding the boundary approximately 520 feet downstream of the dam to incorporate the river and riparian area that lies between the recreation site and the flowline to provide a management buffer downstream of the dam.